SolairePrivacy/Zpay/README.md

    - Once the expected payment is detected and confirmed, the session is updated to `confirmed`.

 3. **Solana Execution**
-   - Upon confirmation, ZPay calls Flashift `createTransaction` to deliver SOL to the destination wallet.
+   - Upon confirmation, ZPay calls Bridger `createTransaction` to deliver SOL to the destination wallet.
-   - The Flashift order id, deposit address, and Solana transaction hash are written back to the session.
+   - The Bridger order id, deposit address, and Solana transaction hash are written back to the session.

 4. **User Feedback**
-   - Checkout UI receives live status via Kafka-backed Server Sent Events with Redis polling as a fallback.
+   - Checkout UI receives live status via Server Sent Events when enabled; otherwise it falls back to periodic REST polling.
-   - Once complete, users see linked hashes for Zcash, Flashift, and Solana.
+   - Once complete, users see linked hashes for Zcash, Bridger, and Solana.

 ---